pwsiegel/pyspark-notebook/README.md

 ## Run the notebook server: `run-sparknb.sh`

-Once you have launched a Spark cluster using an AMI that has `jupyterlab` installed (using `setup-sparknb.sh` or otherwise) and once you have logged into the master node using SSH port forwarding (using `flintrock-sparknb.sh` or otherwise), run this script using the syntax:
+Once you have launched a Spark cluster using an AMI that has `jupyterlab` installed (using `setup-sparknb.sh` or otherwise) and once you have logged into the master node using SSH port forwarding (using `flintrock-sparknb.sh` or otherwise), run this script from the master node using the syntax:

 `./run-sparknb.sh 8888`

 (Replace `8888` with whatever remote port you forwarded to.)
-If all is well, you should see output which looks like:
+You should see output which looks like:

 ```
     To access the notebook, open this file in a browser: